Wealize/backend-template-old/README.md

-# A template to bootstrap TNP Backend projects
+# A template to bootstrap Wealize Backend projects

 ## Template info, delete after use the template